Henri Bontenbal

+In August 2023, Bontenbal was put forward as lead candidate of his party for the 2023 general election.

 Early life and education

-Bontenbal was born in Rotterdam as the fourth in a family of eight children and grew up in its southern borough of IJsselmonde (initially in the Lombardijen neighborhood).
+Bontenbal was born in Vreewijk, Rotterdam as the fourth in a family of eight children and grew up in its southern borough of IJsselmonde (initially in the Lombardijen neighborhood).
 His father worked as a municipal cartographer in Rotterdam.
-After completing his secondary education at a gymnasium, he studied physics at Leiden University and became interested in climate change mitigation in the last phase of his studies.
+After graduating at gymnasium level from the Guido de Brès high school, he studied physics at Leiden University and he became interested in climate change mitigation in the last phase of his studies.
+He decided to stop flying in 2006.

-Career
+Energy career

 Bontenbal started his career at sustainability consultancy DWA.
 In 2011 – after four years at DWA – he took a job as a policy officer for the CDA's caucus in the House of Representatives, focusing on sustainability, energy, and the environment.
 Bontenbal became an independent consultant specialized in renewable energy generation in 2013 and served at the same time as a junior fellow of the CDA's scientific bureau.
 In July 2015, he started working as senior strategy consultant at gas and electricity network operator Stedin.
 Bontenbal was placed 94th on the 2018 edition of the Duurzame 100 (Sustainable 100), a yearly list published by newspaper Trouw with the one hundred most influential Dutch people in sustainability.
-He had before criticized the list, calling it elitist and lacking of people who contribute behind the scenes.
+He had previously criticized the list, calling it elitist and lacking of people who contribute behind the scenes.

 While working for Stedin, he frequently wrote op-eds and commented on energy policy in the media.
-He also recorded a 36-episode podcast series with energy researcher Remco de Boer in the years 2018–20 about the subject called Bontenbal & de Boer.
+He also recorded a 36-episode podcast series with energy researcher Remco de Boer in the years 2018–20 about the subject, called Bontenbal & de Boer.
 Bontenbal has supported an energy transition away from natural gas and has called it necessary to consider biomass and nuclear power for achieving climate goals.
 He has also decried political parties that have solely blamed corporations for climate change.
 In 2019, when the third Rutte cabinet was struggling with reactive nitrogen emissions, Bontenbal told Trouw that the CDA would not have a future if it would keep advertising itself as a party for the countryside.
 He explained that farmers, while important, are just one group of people, and that the CDA should have a story that resonates with the whole of society.